New Zealand Certificate in Fishing Vessel Crewing (Level 3)

 Course Content

-• Safe and sustainable working practices
+• Safe and sustainable working practices on board

-• Effective on-board communication and relationships
+• Effective communication and relationships on vessels

 • Operational factors affecting vessel and crew safety

-• Nautical terminology and commands for fishing operations
+• Orders and commands in fishing operations

 • Deck appliance handling and maintenance

-• Personal conduct and use of protective equipment
+• Personal protective equipment use

-• Fishing vessel construction, stability, and seaworthiness
+• Understanding vessel construction, stability, and seaworthiness

 What you need to know first

-Open entry (no minimum academic requirements)
+Open entry

 Industry icon